Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 5. Refrigerate the marinating mushroom in the tofu press for 2-3 hours.

-6. Remove the mushrooms from the marinade after refrigeration and slightly pat them dry (top and bottom) without forcing too much marinate out.
+6. Remove the mushrooms from the marinade after refrigeration and lightly pat them dry (top and bottom) without forcing too much marinate out.

 7. Season the top and bottom of the mushroom with salt, pepper, and garlic powder.

-9. Add the mushrooms into the pan, press them down firmly as you cook them on each side.
+9. Add the mushrooms to the pan, and press them down firmly as you cook them on each side.

 4. Simple Lion’s Mane Egg-Drop Soup Recipe